Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Physical pictures of some generic results

 For 1D \emph{free} fermion systems with $T^2=1$ time-reversal symmetry $Z_2^T$, the possible gapped phases are classified by $\Z$.\cite{K0886,SRF0825} For the phase labeled by $n\in \Z$, it has $n$ Majorana zero modes at one end of the chain.\cite{K0131} Those boundary states form a representation of $n$ Majorana fermion operators $\eta_1,...,\eta_n$ which all transform in the same way under the time-reversal transformation $T$: $\eta_a \to \eta_a$ for all $a$ or $\eta_a \to -\eta_a$ for all $a$.
 (If, say $\eta_1$ and $\eta_2$ transform differently under $T$: $\eta_1 \to \eta_1$ and $\eta_2 \to -\eta_2$, $\imth \eta_1\eta_2$ will be invariant under $T$ and such a term will gap out the $\eta_1$ and $\eta_2$ modes.)
 Some of those 1D gapped states have intrinsic topological orders.
 Only those labeled by even integers (which have even numbers of Majorana boundary zero modes) become the trivial phase after we break the time-reversal symmetry $Z_2^T$.
 Thus the free fermion SPT phases are labeled by even integers $2\Z$.

-For interacting 1D systems with $T^2=1$ time-reversal symmetry, there are eight possible gapped phases that do not break the time-reversal symmetry.\cite{FK1009,FK1103,TPB1102,CGW1128} Four of them have intrinsic topological orders (which break the fermion-number-parity symmetry in the mapped bosonic model)\cite{CGW1128} and the other four are fermionic SPT phases given in Table \ref{tbF} (three of them are non-trivial fermionic SPT phases and the fourth one is the trivial phase).
+For interacting 1D systems with $T^2=1$ time-reversal symmetry, there are eight possible gapped phases that do not break the time-reversal symmetry.\cite{FK1009,FK1103,TPB1102,CGW1128} Four of them have intrinsic topological orders (which break the fermion-number-parity symmetry in the bosonized model)\cite{CGW1128} and the other four are fermionic SPT phases given in Table \ref{tbF} (three of them are nontrivial fermionic SPT phases and the fourth one is the trivial phase).